googleapis/gax-java/README.md

   conditions on protocol buffers), path templates (to compose and decompose resource names), type (to represent field types in protocol buffers), etc.
-- `com.google.api.gax.grpc` - Contains classes that provide functionality on top of gRPC calls, such as retry, page streaming, and request bundling.
+- `com.google.api.gax.grpc` - Contains classes that provide functionality on top of gRPC calls, such as retry, paged list iteration, and request bundling.

 License
 -------